vele616/monorepo/packages/jobboard/website/content/jobs/marketing-executive-remote-bitfinex-eUlav.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/bitfinex"
 companyWebsite: "https://www.bitfinex.com/"
 summary: "Interested in new opportunities and have demonstrable experience in a wide range of digital marketing including marketing database management, email marketing, social media, SEO, display advertising campaigns and events promotion?
-Bitfinex has a job opening for a marketing executive."
+Bitfinex has a job opening for a Marketing Executive."
 summaryBackup: "Bitfinex is looking for a marketing executive that has experience in: #marketing, #management, #socialmedia."
 featured: 20
 ---